 The ear training requirements of a jazz musician

-A jazz musician has specific ear training requirements because they’re dealing with situations that you simply don’t encounter in other music:
+A jazz musician has specific ear training requirements because they’re dealing with situations that you simply don’t encounter in other music.

-- Creating melodies over chords in real-time
+- Create melodies over chords in real-time

-- Learning tunes from recordings
+- Learn the melody and chord changes of tunes from recordings

-- Transcribing jazz solos and language
+- Easily transcribe jazz solos and language

-- Freedom to apply alterations to chords while soloing
+- Apply alterations to chords while soloing

-- Creating background riffs on the spot
+- Create background riffs on the spot

 And the list goes on…